shawnohare/wemdigo/README.md

 ## Client-server middle layer example

-As a minimal example, where the Middle layer blindly passes messages between a front-end client and a back-end service.
+A minimal example where the Middle layer blindly passes messages between a client and a backend service.

 ```go
 package main